A jackknife bias correction for nonlinear network data models with fixed effects: Jackknife results for common parameter

 (i) $\sum_{k=1}^{N_{k}}(1-1_{ij}^{k})=1$ for all $(i,j)$

-(ii) $\sum_{j\ne i}(1-1_{ij}^{k})=\sum_{i\ne j}(1-1_{ij}^{k})=l$ for all $i$, $j$, and $k$, for some fixed $l$. \end{condition} Condition \ref{cond:losets} imposes two important constrains on the sets $\mathcal{I}_{k}$: (i) that they are mutually exclusive, such that every edge $(i,j)$ appears in exactly one of the sets, and (ii) that each set contains exactly one observation related to each of the $N$ sender fixed effects $\alpha$ and each of the $N$ receiver fixed effects $\gamma$.
-The first condition ensures that all observations are used equally in the jackknife, and is important for showing that the asymptotic variance of the estimator is not affected by the jackknife.
-The second condition ensures that each fixed effect parameter is affected equally in the leave-out sets, and that $\bar{\mathcal{H}}_{(k)}$ is well-defined and positive definite.
+(ii) $\sum_{j\ne i}(1-1_{ij}^{k})=\sum_{i\ne j}(1-1_{ij}^{k})=l$ for all $i$, $j$, and $k$, for some fixed $l$. \end{condition} Condition \ref{cond:losets} imposes two important constraints on the sets $\mathcal{I}_{k}$.
+First, that every observation $(i,j)$ appears in exactly one of the $\mathcal{I}_k$, so that all observations are used equally in the jackknife, which is important for showing that the asymptotic variance of the estimator is not affected by the jackknife.
+Second, that each $\mathcal{I}_k$ contains exactly $l$ observations related to each fixed effect, so that they are affected equally in the leave-out sets.
 We assume in the proofs below that $l=1$, i.e. that we are using the leave-one-out jackknife as this simplifies notation.
 All of the results still hold for the leave-$l$-out style jackknife for fixed $l$.
+Note that we consider the partitioning to be fixed and independent of the data, and condition on it throughout.

-Some additional notation will also be useful for studying the jackknife estimates.
-Let $A$ be some statistic and $A_{(k)}$ the same statistic in the $k$-th leave-out sample.
+Let $A$ be some function of the data and model parameters, and $A_{(k)}$ the same quantity in the $k$-th leave-out sample.
 We define the jackknife operator $\mathbf{J}$ as